raspberrypilearning/lost-in-space/en/step_1.md

 --- collapse ---

-+ You'll make use of repetition to animate the sprites in your animation.
++ You'll make use of repetition to animate your sprites.

 This project covers elements from the following strands of the [Raspberry Pi Digital Making Curriculum](http://rpf.io/curriculum):